trek/rdio-api/README.md

 ## Obtaining an OAuth Access Token
 To use the Rdio object you'll need to obtain an OAuth token from Rdio.
+Check `example/server.js` for a sample flow of how this might work in your own application.